OWASP/www-project-benchmark/tab_scanning_tips.md

 3. Add the commented text of the original query to the new override query.
 4. Save the queries.

+**CodeQL**

+To use the CodeQL command line interface (CLI) on Benchmark, first install CodeQL and its rules databases per: https://codeql.github.com/docs/codeql-cli/using-the-codeql-cli/ (i.e., codeql and the codeql-repo).

+Once this is done, do the following:
+* Navigate to the OWASP Benchmark project directory
+* ~/PATHTO/codeql/codeql database create owasp-benchmark --languages java ** Note: You might have to disable the rule: codeql-repo/java/ql/src/Security/CWE/CWE-020/ExternalAPIsUsedWithUntrustedData.ql if it is still broken.
+To disable, rename to different extension or just delete this file.
+* ~/PATHTO/codeql/codeql database analyze owasp-benchmark java-code-scanning.qls --format=sarifv2.1.0 --output=results/Benchmark-CodeQL.sarif

+You can also try different CodeQL query suites other than: java-code-scanning.qls.
+To get a list, run: ~/PATHTO/codeql/codeql database analyze owasp-benchmark --format=sarifv2.1.0 --output=results/Benchmark-CodeQL.sarif.
+When you do, a usage message will be displayed.
+Something like: "No queries were specified ... one of these query suites might be what you want?"
+And then a list is displayed.
+5 different query suites starting with 'java-' were listed when we ran it.

 **Kiuwan Code Security**

 Kiuwan Code Security wrote their own instructions for scanning the OWASP Benchmark.
 Refer to their [step-by-step guide](https://www.kiuwan.com/blog/owasp-benchmark-diy/) on the Kiuwan website.